Knowledge Base

 c.
 Good internet connectivity

-Step 1: Login to your account.
+Step 1: to your account.

-Step 4: Navigate to Compute and then click on Instances.
+Step 2: Navigate to Compute and then click on Instances.

-Step 5: Choose the instance for which you want to attach the volume, click the drop-down, and choose Attach Volume.
+Step 3: Choose the instance for which you want to attach the volume, click the drop-down, and choose Attach Volume.

-Step 6: Select the Volume and click Submit.
+Step 4: Select the Volume and click Submit.

-Note: The volume should be already created and not attached to any instance.
+Note: The volume should already be created and not attached to any instance.

 With the above steps, the volume has been attached but not mounted.
 We must follow the steps below to mount the attached volume to our Windows machine.